Celebrations turn to nightmare as car crashes through school tea party killing girl

 A day that started in celebration quickly descend into horror as a Land Rover ploughed through a primary school fence and into a tea party, killing a girl, 8, and injuring 15 others.

-Sitting around picnic tables in the grounds of The Study Preparatory School, in Wimbledon, pupils and staff were caught unaware when the powerful 4x4 smashed into the garden, inflicting catastrophic injuries on those in its path.
+Sitting around picnic tables in the grounds of The Study Preparatory School in Wimbledon pupils and staff were caught unaware when the powerful 4x4 smashed into the garden, inflicting catastrophic injuries on those in its path.

-Horrific aerial pictures show the car was finally brought to a halt when it plunged into a wall of the building, surrounded by benches where the victims had been enjoying a celebration to mark the last day of term before the summer holidays.
+Horrific aerial pictures show the car was finally brought to a halt when it rammed into a wall of the building, surrounded by benches where the victims had been enjoying a celebration to mark the last day of term at the southwest London school before the summer holidays.

 Discarded cups and food could be seen strewn across the ground, as firefighters and paramedics stood near a gap in the fencing at the entrance of the site to assess the damage.

-Emergency services were called at 9.54am and quickly realised the severity of the situation, with the London Air Ambulance and the London Fire Brigade and paramedics scrambled to the scene.
+Emergency services were called at 9.54am and quickly realised the severity of the situation, with the London Air Ambulance, the London Fire Brigade and paramedics scrambled to the scene.
 A command centre was set up at the local golf club.

-Some 16 people were treated at the scene in the immediate aftermath, while 10 people were rushed to local hospitals.
+Some 16 people were treated at the scene in the immediate aftermath, while 10 were rushed to local hospitals.
 An unspecified number remain there, with their conditions unknown.

 Detective Chief Superintendent Clair Kelland fought back tears at a press conference at the scene, her voice breaking as she confirmed: “Very sadly, one of the children, an eight-year-old girl, died at the scene.”

-A woman, aged in her 40s, was arrested at the scene on suspicion of causing death by dangerous driving and she was being questioned by police on Thursday night.
+A woman in her forties was arrested at the scene on suspicion of causing death by dangerous driving and she was being questioned by police on Thursday night.
 The incident is not being treated as suspicious and police confirmed it was not terror-related.

 As the morning went on, an increasing number of desperate parents appeared at the police cordon to collect their children.
 Several were in tears while others clasped each other’s hands and shared hugs before they were escorted by police officers to their vehicles.